KJSDR/WindowMonitor-IoT/README.md

 Full-stack IoT system with embedded firmware, Flask backend, and React dashboard.
 Monitors temperature, humidity, and air quality to provide intelligent window recommendations.

-**Built in one week** to explore hardware-software integration and systems architecture.

 ---

 ## **Highlights**